TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/mutual-tls/_index.md

 In the standard deployment model, AWS Network Load Balancer (NLB) terminates TLS, and then forwards unencrypted packets to {{% tts %}} via AWS internal network.

-Since the NLB does not support verifying client TLS certificates, the responsibility for terminating TLS is promoted to the proxy (only) for the the ports **8987** (CUPS mTLS) port.
+Since the NLB does not support verifying client TLS certificates, the proxy performs TLS termination, only on the relevant ports.
+This includes **8987** ({{% lbs %}} CUPS mTLS) port.

 ### Certificate Requirements

 The `CN` (Common Name) field of the certificate must be the 16 digit gateway EUI.
-Example: `1111111111111111`
+Example: `0123456789ABCDEF`

 ## Update Instructions

 The `SupportProxyTLS` and `LBSCUPSmTLSEnabled` options are available in multiple templates.
-Make sure to set it to `true` in **all** the templates if the proxy should terminate CUPS mTLS Connections.
+Make sure to set it to `true` in **all** the templates if the proxy should terminate {{% lbs %}} CUPS mTLS Connections.

 If not, it should be set to `false` in **all** the templates (this is the default).
 Setting it `true` in one and `false` in another will lead to to errors.

 ### Preparation

-- If you are deploying TTS for the first time, complete the steps with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to false (this is the default).
+- If you are deploying TTS for the first time, complete the steps with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to `false` (this is the default).
-- If you are updating to a version with `mTLS` support from a previous version, first deploy the following templates in this exact order with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to false.
+- If you are updating to a version with `mTLS` support from a previous version, first deploy the following templates in this exact order with `SupportProxyTLS` and `LBSCUPSmTLSEnabled` set to `false`.
   - `3-1-security-group-rules`: The template will be deployed with no changes.
   - `3-2-load-balancer-rules`: The template will be deployed with no changes.
   - `4-1-secrets`: The template will be deployed with no changes.